Select Your Bra Size Chart

 4. Consider Your Breast Shape

-- UK bras often cater to fuller busts with deeper cups and narrower wires.
-US bras may provide a better fit for shallow or wide-set breasts.
+• United Kingdom bras often cater to fuller busts with deeper cups and narrower wires.
+United States bras may provide a better fit for shallow or wide-set breasts.

 Each brand has its unique sizing nuances, so it's essential to check their size guides.